dtraskas/CarND-Deep-Learning/README.md

 ![alt text][image2]

 In order to understand the distribution of steering angles in the Udacity data and the data I generated I plotted the histograms of angles for both.
 Below you can see that the Udacity dataset has higher concentration of zero angles especially when compared to the dataset I generated.
 That means that any model built will be weighted more to zero angles and further preprocessing might be required to tackle that.
+We can also notice that the generated data has a higher count of negative steering angles than positive ones.
+The frequency of steering angles decreases with increasing steering angle value.
+Especially for angles > 0.5rad, the counts are negligible.

 ![Udacity][image3]